HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Results

-where $\eta^c$ and $\eta^r$ are the trained denoising neural networks for centerline and radius, respectively, and $\tau$ denotes the diffusion time step, with a maximum of $T = 1000$.
-Given the synthesized centerline control points and radial profiles, NURBS is used to reconstruct smooth 3D surfaces with arbitrary resolution along both the streamwise and radial dimensions.
+where $\eta^c$ and $\eta^r$ are the trained denoising neural networks for centerline and radius, respectively, and $T=1000$ is the diffusion horizon.
+The generated $\hat{\mathbf{C}}$ and $\hat{\mathbf{R}}$ are used to reconstruct smooth vessel surfaces via NURBS.
+The full vascular model is then assembled by sampling bifurcation statistics $\{\mathbf{E}^j\}_{j=1}^N$and merging the reconstructed vessels with boolean operations.
+This decoding pipeline is defined as:

-Next, individual vessels are assembled into a complete vascular model based on semantic branching configuration.
-This is achieved by sampling relative bifurcation locations from recorded statistics $\{\mathbf{E}^j\}_{j=1}^N$, followed by boolean merging and post-smoothing operations to fuse branches and refine junctions.
-The full decoding pipeline is defined as: